d-k-ivanov/docs/docs/DevOps/Terraform.md

 dynamodb_table = "terraform-lock"
 ```

-### Notes

 - bucket - s3 bucket name, has to be globally unique.
 - key - Set some meanful names for different services and applications, such as vpc.tfstate, application_name.tfstate, etc
 - dynamodb_table - optional when you want to enable [State Locking](https://www.terraform.io/docs/state/locking.html)

 After you set `config/backend-dev.conf` and `config/dev.tfvars` properly (for each environment).
 You can easily run terraform as below: